 - 1. Placing agency from the county of original jurisdiction may instruct legal guardians to contact San Diego Administrative Services Organization (ASO), at 1-888-724-7240 for services referrals.
 The ASO makes a referral to a Fee-For-Service (FFS) or an organizational provider. - 2.
 The placing agency informs Optum of the presumptive transfer. - 3.
 If requested by the placing agency of the county of original jurisdiction, the program will inform them of the services being provided, in accordance with the privacy standards contained in the Health Insurance Portability and Accountability Act (HIPAA) and Medi-Cal confidentiality requirements. - 4.
-Services shall be entered into the CCBH Management Information System (MIS) by the San Diego provider. - 5.
-The County of San Diego will submit the claim for services directly to the State Department of Health Care Services via the MIS.
+Services shall be entered into the EHR by the MIS. - 5.
+The County of San Diego will submit the claim for services directly to the State Department of Health Care Services via the MIS. - 6.
+STRTPs who provide day services shall submit DSR to Optum.

-- 6. STRTPs who provide day services shall submit DSR to Optum. - 7.
-STRTPs shall complete an AB1299 STRTP Admission Report submitted to the COR, BHS CCR team, and Optum San Diego with a copy of the Notice of Presumptive Transfer form by the 15th day of the month following admission to the STRTP.
+7. STRTPs shall complete an AB1299 STRTP Admission Report submitted to the COR, BHS CCR team, and Optum San Diego with a copy of the Notice of Presumptive Transfer form by the 15th day of the month following admission to the STRTP.